Canyon Lake, California: Community development

 In 1968 the Corona Land Development Company developed the new community.

 Canyon Lake began as a master-planned community developed by Corona Land Company in 1968, consisting of 4,801 lots.
-All but a few roads within the city are privately held and maintained by the Canyon Lake Property Owners Association.
-The 3 entrances to the Canyon Lake POA areas are gated and guarded, accessible by residents and authorized guests.

 Geography

-The city of Canyon Lake is located east of Lake Elsinore and Interstate 15, in the southern foothills of the Temescal Mountains.
+The city of Canyon Lake is located east of Lake Elsinore and west of Menifee, in the southern foothills of the Temescal Mountains.
 The mountain range is on the western edge of the Perris Block and east of the Elsinore Fault Zone.